Fit, we hear, for a drop of the hard stuff? (4)

 Here is my best explanation:

 'a drop of the hard stuff?' is the definition.

-'fit we hear' is the subsidiary indication.
+'fit we hear' is the wordplay.

 'fit' becomes 'hale' (both can mean healthy).

 'we hear' indicates a 'sounds like' (homophone) clue.

 (Other definitions for hail that I've seen before include "Welcome - sort of shower", "Precipitating ice pellets", "Shower of ice pellets", "Greet - precipitation", "Frozen rain; call taxi", "Greeting - falling stones", "Ave - it's frozen rain", "Stones dropped", "Call from a distance" and "Frozen rain; acclaim".)